 This is seriously the best Plant Paradox cake I’ve made.
 This recipe from The Plant Paradox Cookbook by Dr. Steven Gundry caught my attention by… just being a cake with a beautiful texture.
 And I love cakes.

-I will not post the recipe here because is not fair or legal, but I encourage you to get the book, it is really worth it.
+I will not post the recipe here.
+Because it is not fair or legal, but I encourage you to get the book, it is really worth it.
 The recipe is on pages 222-223.

 - FLOUR – In some of the failed attempts I’ve seen, the cake is too soft and moist, and therefore falls apart, especially if made in a Bundt pan.
-So, this is something I figured out recently, after experiencing similar problems with other recipes, when you measure almond and coconut flour, make sure the measurement cup is packed.
+So, this is something I figured out recently, after experiencing similar problems with other recipes when you measure almond and coconut flour, make sure the measurement cup is packed.
 Press the flour down with a spoon.
-Otherwise the quantity of flour will not be enough.
+Otherwise, the quantity of flour will not be enough.

-- FLAVOUR – I love citrus flavor and I added zest from one extra lemon and (additional to the recipe) zest from one organic orange.
+- FLAVOUR – I love the citrus flavor and I added zest from one extra lemon and (additional to the recipe) zest from one organic orange.
 I only added juice from two lemons (instead of three) and replace the third with a tablespoon of orange juice.
 This really added even more citrus flavor to the cake and I loved it.

-- The BUNDT PAN – This cake is easy to make in a rectangular or square cake pan or loaf pan, but if you want something that looks really beautiful, I encourage you to try the Bundt pan.
-I bought mine specially for this recipe, is a Nordic Ware, Dual Pan, 5 cups.
+- The BUNDT PAN – This cake is easy to make in a rectangular or square cake pan or loaf pan.
+If you want something that looks really beautiful, I encourage you to try the Bundt pan.
+I bought mine especially for this recipe, is a Nordic Ware, Dual Pan, 5 cups.
 The batter makes one full cake and a smaller one, so if you want two full ones you need to make more batter (double would be too much for this one, but it would be perfect for those single bigger bundt pans – I think their size is 6 cups).
 To make sure the cake won’t stick to the pan, you have to make sure you coat it generously with butter and powder it with cassava flour.
 Fill it 3/4.

-This recipe doesn’t need modifications, other than the sweetener in my case, but you can play with flavors, shapes and toppings to make it suit the occasion.
+This recipe doesn’t need modifications, other than the sweetener in my case.
+But you can play with flavors, shapes and toppings to make it suit the occasion.
 Is an excellent base for a birthday cake too.